PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

   4.) logfile.csv --> the logfile where QC metrics are automatically updated and saved after each subject

-## Mechanics
+## Mechanics and Setup
 Essentially, this script is a wrapper around the 'afni -dset ' command, and using python's "raw_input" commands.

 To begin, you must
 1.)
-Edit the 'allsubs.txt' and 'hotsub.txt' files to match the subject IDs of your dataset.
+Edit 'allsubs.txt' to contain all subject IDs of your dataset, and 'hotsub.txt' to contain your first subject.
 2.)
 Edit four paths in the 'vis_QC_2.8.py' script to match your directory naming--
 <ul>
   <li>Edits required: